 The free event was designed as a way to celebrate summer, bike month in NYC and the launch of Forking Tasty’s cinema supper club season.
 Stay tuned for more Bike-In-Theaters in the near future.

-In March 2011, LinkedIn’s Mobile News Cafes hit the streets of New York and San Francisco introducing a new product, LinkedIn Today.
-Inspired by the current food truck trend of 2011, the mobile cafes served the hottest news headlines via side-mounted iPads, along with free cups of coffee to busy professionals.
+Last spring LinkedIn’s Mobile News Cafes hit the streets of New York and San Francisco introducing a new product, LinkedIn Today.
+Inspired by the current food truck trend, the mobile cafes served the hottest news headlines via side-mounted tablets, along with free cups of coffee to busy professionals.